some-natalie/fedora-acs-override/README.md

     Patch1000: add-acs-override.patch
     ```

     Then tell it to apply the patch in the `prep` section.
-It will be bwlow the `ApplyOptionalPatch()` section, normally right above the `# END OF PATCH APPLICATIONS` note.
+It will be below the `ApplyOptionalPatch()` variable, normally right above the `# END OF PATCH APPLICATIONS` note.
     ```
     ApplyOptionalPatch add-acs-override.patch
     ```